Guide To Santa Barbara, California: Spanish Revival, Home Inspiration, & Where To Visit

 Santa Barbara Restaurants – My Favorite Places to Eat

-There are few places that I’ve eaten at in Santa Barbara that I wouldn’t go to again.
+There are a few places that I’ve eaten at in Santa Barbara that I wouldn’t go to again.
 It used to be that the first place we’d go after getting off the plane was In-n-Out because they were only in this part of the country.
 But now that one lives just 5 minutes from us in Denver, that magic has been lost and we’re looking for our meals to be a little less fast and a little more fresh when we visit Santa Barbara.

 But if you aren’t sure where to start, these are a few of my favorite spots.